inventit/inventit.github.io/references/moat-c-api-document.md

 </tbody>
 </table>

-<h5>Model Object Accessor Members</h5>
+##### Model Object Accessor Members

-<p> The following table illustrates functions so-called accessors in OO languages.<br />
+The following table illustrates functions so-called accessors in OO languages.<br />
 They are called by the underlying MOAT runtime environment but you never call them directly.<br />
 The responsibility of the functions is to offer the MOAT runtime to CRUD (create/read/update/delete) model objects managed by your MOAT C app.<br />
-The functions are corresponding to ones defined in <a href="/references/moat-js-api-document.html#ClassesModelMapperStub">ModelMapperStub</a>.
+The functions are corresponding to ones defined in [ModelMapperStub](/references/moat-js-api-document.html#ClassesModelMapperStub).
 The stub methods invocation is propagated by the MOAT runtime (including both Server and Client) and the callback functions are invoked in the end.<br />
 <br />
-See <a href="#ModelMapperOpaqueTypes">ModelMapper Opaque Types</a> for the following type detail. </p>
+See [ModelMapper Opaque Types](#ModelMapperOpaqueTypes) for the following type detail.

 <table class="table table-hover table-bordered">
 <thead>
   <tr>